psamuels00/artwork/README.md

     npm run css - Tailwind transformations
     npm start - Build pages and run 11ty server

+...or start both in the same terminal:

+    npm run develop

 Then access the site at http://localhost:8080.

 ## Generated Doodle Image Pages